 When to get the Chase Freedom Unlimited

-If you want to settle for a card that’s straightforward and has simpler terms, then the Chase Freedom Unlimited is the better choice for you.
+If you want a card that’s straightforward and earns more (1.5x) on every purchase you make, then the Chase Freedom Unlimited is the better choice for you.
+This is personally preference.
+I can pay insurance premiums, car repairs, and other large bills with these card and get 1.5x.
+This straightforward earning is easier for me than wondering what spending categories there are each quarter.
 This card fits budgeters as it offers flat rates and predictable features.
-You also don’t need to tailor your budget and spending habits to accommodate certain categories just to get the rewards you need and this, in turn, prevents you from overspending.
+You also don’t need to tailor your budget and spending habits to accommodate certain categories just to get the rewards you need, which could prevent you from overspending.

 This card is low maintenance and won’t require you to register your card every quarter for rotating cashback features.
 This is definitely the card to have if you’re accustomed to sticking to a strict spending schedule, and don’t have the time to google spending categories every now and then.

-If you love the idea of maximizing rewards and are up to the challenge to do so, then the Chase Freedom is your card.
-To put it, this card is great for rewards maximizers or those who are keen to squeeze out every available point from a card!
+If you love the idea of maximizing rewards and are up to the challenge to do so, then the Chase Freedom Flex is your card.
+This card is great for rewards maximizers or those who are keen to squeeze out every available point from a card!

-The Chase Freedom shines at its 5% cashback (or 5x points) for quarterly rotating categories, and this may just be what you need.
+The Chase Freedom Flex shines at its 5x points for quarterly rotating categories, and this may just be what you need.
 What’s great with these categories is that they’re broad and can include special categories such as PayPal.

 Here’s a great tip: To maximize the 5% (5x) categories, consider buying gift cards at department stores, groceries, or gas stations.